aaron-grau/curic/rails/projects/ninety_nine_cats_i/README.md

 ### Model

-Build a `Cat` model and its associated migration.
+Build a `Cat` migration and model.
 Attributes should
 include:

 * `birth_date`